Mograsim-Team/Mograsim/docs/getting_started.md

 ## Install Mograsim

-1. Start Eclipse
+1. Start Eclipse.
-2. Go to "Help" -> "Install New Software..."
+2. Go to "Help" -> "Install New Software...".
-3. Enter the Mograsim update site address
+3. Add the Mograsim update site:
-	1. Click on "Add..."
+	1. Click on "Add...".
-	2. Next to "Location:", enter the update site address
+	2. Next to "Location:", enter the update site address.
 Note: Currently, there is no online update site for Mograsim.
 You have to build Mograsim yourself as described in [Building Mograsim](building_mograsim.md).
-	3. Click on "Add"
+	3. Click on "Add".
-1. Tick "Mograsim"
+1. Tick "Mograsim".
-2. Click on "Next >" two times, read and accept the license, and click on "Finish"
+2. Click on "Next >" two times, read and accept the license, and click on "Finish".
-3. Confirm that you want to install unsigned content
+3. Confirm that you want to install unsigned content.
 4. Wait for the installation to complete (may take a while).
 When prompted, restart Eclipse.

 ## Enable the Launch action set

-1. Go to "Window" -> "Perspective" -> "Customize Perspective..."
+1. Go to "Window" -> "Perspective" -> "Customize Perspective...".
-2. Go to the tab "Action Set Availability"
+2. Go to the tab "Action Set Availability".
-3. Under "Available action sets", enable "Launch" (if it is not already enabled); click on "Apply and Close"
+3. Under "Available action sets", enable "Launch" (if it is not already enabled); click on "Apply and Close".

 ## Create a new Mograsim project

-1. Create a new Eclipse project ("File" -> "New" -> "Project...", select "General" -> "Project")
+1. Create a new Eclipse project.
+(Go to "File" -> "New" -> "Project...", select "General" -> "Project".)
-2. Add the Mograsim nature to the new project and set it up.
+2. Add the Mograsim nature to the new project and set it up:
-	1. Open the properties dialog of the new project (right-click on it, select Properties)
+	1. Open the properties dialog of the new project.
+(Right-click on it, select Properties.)
 	2. Go to the "Project Natures" page, click on "Add...".
 If a confirmation dialog pops up, confirm.
 	3. Select "Mograsim Project Nature"; click on "OK".
 	4. Click on "Apply and Close" and re-open the properties dialog.